GuillermoBustosPerez/Original-Scraper-Mass-Calculator/README.md

 ## **Version numbers rules**

 The present application has three level versioning numbers.
+These versioning numbers are aimed

 </div>